Post

 XCodeGen

-To avoid conflicts caused by changes to .xcodeproj / .xcworkspace during multi-person development, we use a Project.yaml to define the XCode Project content and generate the Project file locally (not uploaded to Git).
+To avoid conflicts caused by changes to .xcodeproj / .xcworkspace during multi-person development, we use a Project.yaml to define the XCode Project content and generate the project files locally (not pushed to Git).

 Product/project.yaml: